Despo-coder/thekumho/docs/development-checklist.md

 - Menu page displays seeded items correctly with ratings
 - Reservation form works for creating new bookings
 - Featured dishes on homepage now display highest-rated items
+- Complete Menu Management System with CRUD operations works correctly
+- Order System implementation with cart, checkout, and order tracking is functioning

 Next steps:
-- Focus on implementing the admin-side management features as per priority list in [Admin Action Points](./admin-action-points.md)
+- Focus on implementing the remaining admin-side management features
+- Add payment integration for the Order System
-- Begin with Menu Management System as the top priority
+- Begin working on the Review System
-- Proceed with Order Processing and Reservation Management next
+- Complete the User Profile Management

 Some issues to address:
-- Orders page isn't displaying the seeded orders
-- Admin dashboard isn't showing seeded bookings, orders or users
+- Admin dashboard needs to be enhanced with analytics
-- Dietary filters on menu page need functional implementation
-- Shopping cart functionality needs to be implemented
+- Notification system for order status needs to be implemented
+- User profile management needs to be completed